Frequently Asked Questions

 What should I expect at my first dental visit?

-At your first dental visit, you will undergo both clinical examinations and diagnostic imaging to allow the dentist to adequately diagnose your issue and formulate a proposed treatment plan.
+At your first dental visit, you will undergo a clinical examination, radiographic imaging and predictive-intelligence scanning to allow the dentist to provide a comprehensive diagnostic foundation for your dental treatment.

 Is CBCT the same as a CT scan?

-No. CBCT scanners use a smaller, cone shaped radiographic source that targets the specific area of the body.
+No. CBCT scans use a smaller, cone shaped radiographic source that targets the specific area of the body, in this case, the jaw.
 This equates to lower radiation dosage and exposure.
-A CT scanner, on the other hand, uses a much larger field of view.
+A CT scan, on the other hand, uses a much larger field of view and has its application.

 What are the steps for dental implant treatment?

-Conventional dental implant treatment begins with panoramic and/or CBCT imaging to determine whether you are an excellent candidate for dental implants.
-If you do not have adequate alveolar bone to support an implant, you may need to undergo bone-grafting.
-Once all preparatory procedures are complete, the next step is the surgical placement of the implant.
+Conventional dental implant treatment begins with our implant diagnostic and pre-treatment package.
+This assesses your oral health, including the quality of your jawbone and its readiness for dental implantation.
+If you do not have adequate alveolar bone to support an implant, you may need to undergo bone-grafting, either solely, or in conjunction with a sinus-lift.
+Once all preparatory procedures are complete and adequate bone regeneration is achieved, the next step is the surgical placement of the implant fixture.
 Once there is successful fusion of the bone with the implant fixture (i.e. osseointegration), a healing abutment will be placed.
-A stock or custom final abutment can then be utilized and an impression made for a final crown.
-The preferred method, however, would be to take a digital impression of a scan body (transfer coping), which will allow for a more precisely fitting implant abutment or screw retained implant crown.
+A stock or custom final abutment can then be utilised and an impression made for a final crown.
+The preferred method, however, using a digital workflow, would be to take a digital impression of a scan body (i.e. transfer coping), which will allow for a more precisely fitting implant abutment or screw retained implant crown.

 What is bone-grafting?